vijilAI/docs/source/dome/gettingstarted.md

 Dome is available as a `.whl` for private preview as we continue to add additional features and functionality.
 Please contact us if you're interested in trying out Dome.

 Once you are granted access, you will recieve
-- a pre-signed url to the `vijil-dome` python wheel
+- a pre-signed url to the `vijil-core` and `vijil-dome` python wheels
 - a MAKEFILE for easy installation

 To install simply, copy the makefile to your project directory and run
 ```
+EXPORT CORE_WHEEL_URL = '<YOUR PRE-SIGNED CORE WHEEL URL>'
-EXPORT DOME_WHEEL_URL= "<YOUR PRE-SIGNED URL>"
+EXPORT DOME_WHEEL_URL = '<YOUR PRE-SIGNED DOME WHEEL URL>'
 make install
 ```
-This will install the `vijil-dome` to your current active virtual environment
+This will install the `vijil-dome` library to your current active virtual environment

 You can also run
 ```
+curl -o vijil_core-0.1.0-py3-none-any.whl '<YOUR PRE-SIGNED CORE URL>'
+pip install vijil_core-0.1.0-py3-none-any.whl

-curl -o vijil_dome-0.1.0-py3-none-any.whl "<YOUR PRE-SIGNED URL>"
+curl -o vijil_dome-0.1.0-py3-none-any.whl '<YOUR PRE-SIGNED DOME URL>'
 pip install vijil_dome-0.1.0-py3-none-any.whl
 ```
 to install `vijil-dome`

 Notes:
-- The wheel file is large (around 2 GB) since it contains models as well.
+- The wheel file for core is large (around 2 GB) since it contains models as well.
 Installation may take a few minutes.
 - Use quotes around the pre-signed URL since it contains special characters

 ## Basic Usage